lindboe/my-first-blog/README.md

 works][internet].
 Note some minor changes you'll have to keep in mind as you follow the tutorial.

+### Additional notes for Ubuntu

+* If you're installing Docker on Ubuntu 19.10 Eoan, in the command to add the Docker repository to your system, change `$(lsb_release -cs)` to `disco`.
+  This is because Docker does not have official repositories for Eoan yet, so we use the repository for the previous version (Disco).
+* Make sure to follow the `Manage Docker as a non-root user` steps in [Post installation for Linux][] instructions, so that you can run docker without `sudo`.
+* Make sure to also install [docker-compose][] before running `make cli`.

 ## Changes from the Tutorial